seapagan/py-maker/docs/quick-start.md

 1. **If you are creating a standard Python package** that can optionally be uploaded to **PyPI**, enter a package name here.
 Note that underscores ("_") must be used as opposed to dashes ("-") to comply with Python package naming rules.
-Default is the project folder name with underscores replacing dashes.
+Default is the project folder name with underscores replacing dashes, spaces or dots.
 2. **For a stand-alone tool** that will not be uploaded to PyPI, or is not a library, enter '-' for the package name.
 In this case the `main.py` will just be placed in the project root and no package folder will be created or referenced.

+For option 1 above, the App will check if the package name is available on PyPI or if it has already been used.
+In the latter case, you will be asked to choose another name.

 ## Choose to create an MkDocs site or not